Bipolar disorder: What you need to know

 There are several types of bipolar disorder.
 Each type of bipolar disorder shares manic and depressive periods but these periods present differently.

-There are three main types of bipolar:
+There are three main types of bipolar disorder:

 - Cyclothymic disorder: In cyclothymic disorder, people have experienced at least 2 years of depressive periods interspersed with hypomanic symptoms.
 However, the episodes of hypomanic periods and depressive periods generally do not meet the criteria to classify them as a clinical episode of mania or major depressive episode.